Entanglement and chaos near critical point in strongly coupled gauge theory: Entanglement Wedge Cross Section (EWCS)

 \subsection{Entanglement Wedge Cross Section at low temperature}

-As it is generally challenging to reverse the relationship between $z_t$ and width $l$, and formulate a universal expression for EWCS based on boundary parameters, we resort to specific thermal limits for this purpose.
-Therefore, we examine EWCS in both low and high-temperature limits.
-In the low-temperature limit, where $z_t(D)\ll z_H$ and $z_t(2l+D)\ll z_H$, we can derive the following expressions for the turning points using equation \eqref{eq30}.
+Since it is generally challenging to invert the relation between $z_t$ and width $l$ and achieve an expression for EWCS in terms of the boundary parameters for an arbitrary temperature, we resort to low and high-temperature limits.
+In the low-temperature limit, where $z_t(D)\ll z_H$ and $z_t(2l+D)\ll z_H$, we use equation \eqref{eq30} and derive the following expressions for the turning points.

-By substituting equations \eqref{ewcs6} and \eqref{ewcs7} into equation \eqref{ewcs5}, one can derive the expression for EWCS in the low-temperature regime.
-It's important to note that simplifying the EWCS at low temperatures can be achieved by applying a binomial expansion to both turning points, considering terms up to the first order.
-This expansion is feasible because when examining the coefficients of $\mathcal{O}(1/z_h^2)$, $\mathcal{O}(1/z_h^4)$, etc., within the parentheses in equations \eqref{ewcs6} and \eqref{ewcs7}, it becomes evident that these terms are smaller than $1$ in the low-temperature limit.
+Finally by substituting equations \eqref{ewcs6} and \eqref{ewcs7} into equation \eqref{ewcs5}, we derive an analytical expression for EWCS in the low-temperature regime.
+Note that we can use the binomial expansion to both the turning points in order to simplify the EWCS at low temperature limit.
+This expansion is feasible because the coefficients of $\mathcal{O}(1/z_h^2)$, $\mathcal{O}(1/z_h^4)$, etc., within the parentheses in equations \eqref{ewcs6} and \eqref{ewcs7}, are smaller than unity in the low-temperature limit.
 Further simplifications in the resulting equation (see Appendix \ref{app:B}) can be achieved by truncating the series at the lowest order, which corresponds to setting $i=j=k=0$.
-It is also reasonable to assert that at low temperatures, both $D$ and $l$ are small, allowing us to neglect higher exponents associated with these length scales.
-Consequently, we can express the simplified version of the EWCS at low temperatures as follows.
+It is also reasonable to assert that since at low temperatures, both $D$ and $l$ are small it allows us to neglect higher order terms associated with these length scales.
+We can express the simplified version of the EWCS at low temperatures as follows.